kuanalex/bnpp/getting_started_with_db2.md

 # Getting Started with Db2

 This document contains basic Db2 commands to help you create tables, insert mock data, query data, and explore your database.
+It also includes some Db2 environment configuration commands using `db2set`.

 ---